The ABC Reading Project

 Do you also have a habit of collecting books you don’t read?

-7 thoughts on “The ABC Reading Project
+7 responses to “The ABC Reading Project”

-1. I know exactly how you feel although I don’t often buy new books as I tend to look for the original editions of oldies, but I am at the stage when I’ll have to weed them out – as I read them, if I keep buying as they’re double parked already!
+I know exactly how you feel although I don’t often buy new books as I tend to look for the original editions of oldies, but I am at the stage when I’ll have to weed them out – as I read them, if I keep buying as they’re double parked already!
 I haven’t read anything by Penelope Fitzgerald for decades and I can’t remember what I have read.
 I’m looking forward to this project of yours and love that you’re doing it in alphabetical order – a true librarian!

 Like